JulieNoh000/dms1_blog/posts/12_color_vari.md

 <img src="w5hw.png" width="800" height="800">

 **I am going to use an analogous color scheme, specifically a combination of green, yellow, and blue, because I believe these colors best represent my theme.
 Green, yellow, and blue symbolize elements of nature such as plants, the sun, and the sea.
-Therefore, I decided to use this combination ms the main color palette for my icons.**
+Therefore, I decided to use this combination as the main color palette for my icons.**

 <br>
 <br>